starivera/GalSpecFitX/README.md

 Next, run ```git lfs install``` to initialize it.

-Now you can download the models by running ```git lfs pull``` in the directory containing full_suite.
-WARNING: These libraries are LARGE, so if you would like to store the libraries somewhere with more storage space feel free to move the `full_suite` folder after downloading them.
+Now you can download the models by running ```git lfs pull``` in the directory containing full_suite. **WARNING**: These libraries are LARGE, so if you would like to store the libraries somewhere with more storage space feel free to move the `full_suite` folder after downloading them.

 Finally, all that needs to be done to start using the full suite is to direct the code to the directory via the `lib_path` parameter of your configuration file (e.g. lib_path=/path/to/full_suite).
 Now, you can explore all the models by choosing parameters based on the **All Available Libraries** section directly below.